robbert-vdh/yabridge/README.md

 - Most recent **iZotope** plugins don't have a functional GUI in a typical out of the box Wine setup because of missing dependencies.
 Please let me know if you know which dependencies are needed for these plugins to render correctly.
+- MIDI key labels (for use with drum machines and multisamplers) will not be updated once the plugin has finished loading since there's no way to tell that they have been updated by the plugin.
+Right now simply deactivating and reactivating the plugin will cause these labels to be updated.

 There are also some VST2.X extension features that have not been implemented yet because I haven't needed them myself.
 Let me know if you need any of these